sharetribe/flex-docs/src/docs/cookbook-emails/set-up-outgoing-email-settings/index.md

 published: true
 ---

-Settings up reliable email delivery is crucial for your marketplace to work properly.
+Setting up reliable email delivery is crucial for your marketplace to work properly.
 It is also important to brand your email sending name and address to look professional and polished.